ikuhamada/state-examples/README.md

 ### 5. ClonAl100
 This example explains how to model an adsorbate on a surface by using a Cl atom on Al(100).

+### 6. GR
+This example explains how to optimize the lattice constant, calculate the band structure, and (projected) density of states of a free-standing graphene.